Sterilisation and Cleanliness

 Surface decontamination and barriers

-All surfaces (counter tops, dental chair, light handles, etc.) are disinfected with a chemical solution again formulated to kill infectious bacteria, spores and viruses.
+All surfaces (counter tops, dental chair, light handles, etc.) are disinfected with a chemical solution which is formulated to kill infectious bacteria, spores and viruses.